chipsalliance/Caliptra/SECURITY.md

 - Maintainers will have access to all information within their domain area only.
 - The current release manager, and the release manager for historical releases affected by the vulnerability (see backporting above).
 - The Project Security Incident Response Team will have full access to information.
-- The PSIRT is made up of representatives from Caliptra integrators & contributors.
+- The PSIRT is made up of representatives from Caliptra integrators and contributors.
 - As needed, release managers and maintainers may be invited to attend additional security meetings to discuss vulnerabilities.